kubeflow/kfp-tekton/samples/flip-coin/README.md

     python condition.py
     ```

-Next, upload the `condition.yaml` file to the Kubeflow pipeline dashboard to run this pipeline.
+Next, upload the `condition.yaml` file to the Kubeflow pipeline dashboard with Tekton Backend to run this pipeline.